lawrenceong1/cse15l-lab-reports/LabReport5/LabReport5.md

 │   ├── TestListExamples.java

 ```
-The contents of each file before fixing the bug
+The contents of each file before fixing the bug:

 ```grade.sh``` contents:

 ```